Understanding What Drives IBS &

 TLDR

-IBS is a dynamic interaction between digestion, the microbiome, hormones, motility, and underlying stress physiology.
-It always has a root, and that root is unique to you.
-IBS symptoms change because your internal state changes, not because your body is broken.
+IBS arises from an interaction between digestion, the microbiome, hormones, gut motility and stress physiology.
+It always has underlying drivers, and those drivers are unique to you.

-Your gut responds directly to your nervous system.
-Fight, flight, freeze, or shutdown states can alter motility, sensitivity and digestion instantly.
-Supporting the nervous system is often the missing piece in lasting IBS relief.
+Your gut responds directly to nervous system signals.
+Fight, flight, freeze or shutdown states can alter motility, sensitivity and digestion quickly.
+Supporting the nervous system is often key to lasting improvement.

-IBS isn’t a single issue, it’s a gut–brain–microbiome pattern.
-When you support digestion, balance the microbiome, and calm the nervous system together, symptoms finally begin to make sense and improve.
+IBS is not a single issue.
+It is a gut–brain–microbiome pattern.
+When digestion, the microbiome and the nervous system are supported together, symptoms begin to make sense and improvement becomes sustainable.

-Meaningful improvement comes from addressing the full picture: digestion, the microbiome and the nervous system.
+Meaningful change comes from addressing the full picture.
 This is the Mind–Body–Biome approach.